 What is it that families might not understand about the management and expense of vaccines in a pediatric practice?

 In Arizona, we’ve had two pediatric practices in the last two years go out of business.
 They didn’t realize that insurance companies weren’t compensating them even for the costs of vaccines.
 In our office, we have at any given time about $125,000 worth of vaccines in two refrigerators in two offices.
 If you can’t keep track of that and the way the insurance companies are compensating you for that, you could lose your shirt.

 Talk a bit about your own family.
 Your two youngest children have special needs.
 Describe the challenges they face.

 My wife Jo and I had five daughters in a row by birth.
 Our first four daughters are all married.
 Candace was born a little bit premature after a very difficult pregnancy.
 She had a severe developmental delay and is nonverbal.
 She’s 21 now.
 Will is adopted, he’s 14.
 He has a really rare chromosome disorder.
 In fact, when he was diagnosed, they told me there were only two [children with the same disorder].

 Young parents with special needs kids tend to seek you out as a pediatrician because of your own family background.
 What pearls of wisdom do you offer?

 The families are still kind of feeling sorry for themselves, for the bad hand they were dealt.
 So my advice in that setting, initially, is to say in a very soft way, “We need to leave that.
 You can grieve for as long as you need to for the loss.
 That is a normal grieving process.
 But you need to focus on that child.
 And if you have other children, move ahead and be positive.”

-Multimedia journalist Vicki Louk Balint produces audio and video stories for RAISING ARIZONA KIDS and through her own company, Small Change Productions.
+Multimedia journalist Vicki Louk Balint produces audio and video stories for Raising Arizona Kids and through her own company, Small Change Productions.
 This interview was first published in the July 2012 print magazine.